 Sonography is also used to speed up care for patients with suspected gallstones or inflammation of the gallbladder (cholecystitis).
 These patients usually come in with abdominal pain in the right upper quadrant.

-Newborn infants (neonatology) – the Sonographer can perform an ultrasound scan on an infant by placing the probe in the newborn’s fontanelle (soft spot in the skull) to check for abnormalities in the brain, hydrocephalus and preiventricular leukomalacia (a form of white-matter brain injury).
-As the Fontanelle gets smaller in time, the quality of the images becomes poorer.
+Newborns (neonatology) – The sonographer can perform an ultrasound scan on an infant by placing the probe in the newborn’s fontanelle (soft spot in the skull) to check for abnormalities in the brain, hydrocephalus and preiventricular leukomalacia (a form of white-matter brain injury).
+As the fontanelle gets smaller in time, the quality of the images becomes poorer.

 Pelvic sonographies can be carried out internally or externally.
 In a male the internal sonogram may be inserted transrectally, while in a female transvaginally.
 Ultrasound scans of the pelvic floor can help the doctor determine the extent of, for example, a pelvic prolapse, incontinence or obstructed defecation.
 At higher frequencies, ultrasound can be used to break up kidney stones or crystals (nephrolithiasis).